hadley/elmer/inst/tool_prompt.md

       required = FALSE
     ),
     fill = tool_arg(
-      type = "logical",
+      type = "boolean",
-      description = "If `TRUE` then in case the rows have unequal length, blank fields are implicitly added.
-Defaults to `TRUE`.", required = FALSE
+      description = "If `true` then in case the rows have unequal length, blank fields are implicitly added.
+Defaults to `true`.", required = FALSE
     ),
     comment.char = tool_arg(
       type = "string",
-      description = "A character vector of length one containing a single character or an empty string.
+      description = "A string containing a single character or an empty string.
 Use ‘\"\"’ to turn off the interpretation of comments altogether.
 Defaults to `\"\"`.", required = FALSE
     )
   )